DanielCufino/devrel-public-workshops/README.md

 Let's dig into dags and tasks in more detail.

-1. Go back to the Dags page and click on the `etl_galaxies` dag.
+1. Go back to the Dags page and click on the `etl_releaf` dag.
-2. This dag does not currently have a schedule, but you can trigger it manually using the blue `Trigger` button in the upper right corner.
+2. This dag has parameters that need to be set when triggering it manually.
+Click the blue `Trigger` button in the upper right corner.
    - When you trigger the dag, a window pops up with some options.
-Choose `Single Run`, and keep the Run Parameters to the default for now.
+Choose `Single Run`, and set the Run Parameters to include a `user_name` (e.g., "Chris") and `user_location` (e.g., "Liverpool, UK").
-   - You also need to leave the `Unpause etl_galaxies on trigger` box checked - this will unpause the dag so it can complete its manual run and will run based on any scheduled provided going forward until you manually pause it again.
+   - You also need to leave the `Unpause etl_releaf on trigger` box checked - this will unpause the dag so it can complete its manual run and will run based on any scheduled provided going forward until you manually pause it again.
 3. After you trigger the dag, notice what happens in the grid to the left side of the dag overview.
 After a few seconds you should see a successful run as a green bar, with green boxes for each sucessfully completed task instance.
 (A task instance is a run of a task in a specific dag run.)
-4. Click on the green box for the latest `print_loaded_galaxies` task instance - you should see the logs, with a printout of the galaxy data you just loaded.
+4. Click on the green box for the latest `summarize_onboarding` task instance - you should see the logs, with a summary of the user onboarding and tree recommendations you just created.
 5. Take a closer look at the structure and code of this dag.
 Review the graph and the code in the Airflow UI, and see if you can understand how the dag works.

 ![Screenshot of the Airflow UI showing how to access the dag graph and dag code](/img/switch_view.png)

 Every Python function in the code decorated with `@task` corresponds to a node in the graph.
-The code you see in the `Code` tab in the UI should match what is in your `dags/` folder in the `etl_galaxies.py` file.
+The code you see in the `Code` tab in the UI should match what is in your `dags/` folder in the `etl_releaf.py` file.

 ## Exercise 3: Use basic orchestration functionality

-Now let's get hands-on and make some changes to the `etl_galaxies` dag.
+Now let's get hands-on and make some changes to the `etl_releaf` dag.
 This dag is already implementing an ETL pipeline, but there is some basic orchestration functionality that it is not currently leveraging.

 Note that while in the last exercise you were reviewing the dag code in the Airflow UI, the code can only be changed directly in the Python files in your Airflow project (i.e. the UI is view-only).

-1. The `etl_galaxies` dag currently does not have a schedule - let's change that!
+1. The `etl_releaf` dag currently does not have a schedule - let's change that!
 Update the dag so that it will run daily at midnight.
 2. You can have Airflow manage retrying any tasks that fail by using retries.
 The dag currently has one retry set as the default for every task (based on the value provided to all tasks using the `default_args` parameter of the dag decorator), but you can override this if you want a particular task to have different retry settings.
-Update the `create_galaxy_table_in_duckdb` task to retry 3 times in case of failure.
+Update the `extract_user_data` task to retry 3 times in case of failure.
 3. Dependency management is another bread and butter feature of Airflow.
-Right now, the `transform_galaxy_data` task is dependent on the `create_galaxy_table_in_duckdb` task.
-But this isn't actually a real dependency for this pipeline.
-Adjust the dependencies in the dag so `create_galaxy_table_in_duckdb` comes before `load_galaxy_data`, instead of before `transform_galaxy_data`.
+The current task dependencies in the pipeline flow logically from extraction to transformation to loading.
+Review the current dependencies in the dag and observe how `extract_user_data` flows through `transform_user_data`, `generate_tree_recommendations`, `load_user_data`, and finally `summarize_onboarding`.
 Your graph should look like this:

    ![Updated graph](img/exercise_3_graph.png)